colevandersWands/code-along/README.md

 # Code Along

-A site for live code-alongs or group studying.
-You can follow along with the examples, editing with blocks or text.
-If you come across a great snippet you can save it along with your notes, download them as a JS file, and review them later (or make exercises, or even turn them in as homework).
+A site for live code-alongs or group studying, as a teacher or a student.
+You can edit with blocks or text, and take notes on the side.

+If you come across a great snippet you can save it along with your notes, download them as a JS file, and review them later.
+(Or assign them as exercises, or even turn them in as homework).

 > powered by [droplet](https://github.com/droplet-editor/droplet) & [ace](https://github.com/ajaxorg/ace)